Admission Requirements

 You shall show a strong motivation and interest to learn and work in the field of development and management of research and innovation in higher education.
 Important to us are your specific motives for choosing the MARIHE programme, with regard to your previous education, working experience (if applicable) and future career plans.

 Please note: Work experience is not an admission requirement.
-However, work experience can be a strong advantage for an application, especially if it has been acquired working for (higher) education institutions.
+However, work experience can be a strong advantage for an application, especially if it has been acquired while working for (higher) education institutions.

 *) Important Notice on how to prove English proficiency: